ophirhan/cnsr-vlc-viewer-addon/README.md

 4. Delete `luab` dir

-and that's it! you are ready to start.
+and that's it! you are ready to start.<br/>
+To interact with VLC we use the API documented [here](https://github.com/videolan/vlc/blob/master/share/lua/README.txt).<br/>
+Also if you're just getting started with lua here are some important things that set it apart from other programming languages:<br/>
+tables are equivalent to hashsets and arrays simultaneously, their index starts from 1 (not 0).<br/>
+[This tutorial](https://www.tutorialspoint.com/lua/index.htm) will help you get up and running with lua in little to no time.<br/>

 # How to use cnsr files:
 NOTE: At this point, The cnsr file is not created automatically or by itself.<br/>